VISIT DAMASCUS, VA

 From Damascus south the Iron Mountain Trail is about 23 miles long ending near Tennessee Highway 91.
 This section is designated as a footpath only and traverses mostly roadless areas within the Cherokee National Forest.
 It is clearly blazed but is rugged and less maintained than its northern route.
 This section is a much better hike for those looking for a wilderness experience.
 There are no shelters but a number of campsites exist.
 The views are spectacular.
 This is an excellent circuit hike when combined with the Appalachian Trail at Highway 91 – a total loop of about 45 miles.

-For more information about hiking in the area, visit or call the Damascus Trail Center, Damascus Outfitters, Mount Rogers Outfitters or Sundog Outfitters and ask the staff about local recommendations.
+For more information about hiking in the area, visit or call the Damascus Trail Center, Damascus Outfitters, Mount Rogers Outfitters or Sundog Outfitters to pick up maps and ask the staff about local recommendations.
 If you're lucky, you might just find a hidden gem or local secret.

 ADDRESS